top of page

 Do you need Building Regulations approval for a Juliet Balcony?

 In many cases, you will need building regulations approval for the installation of a Juliet balcony.
 Building regulations are put in place to ensure the safety and structural integrity of building alterations and additions, including balconies.
-The specific requirements for building regulations approval can vary by location, but they typically cover aspects such as structural stability, fire safety, and means of escape in case of emergencies.
+The specific requirements for building regulations approval can vary by location, but they typically cover aspects such as structural stability, fire safety, and means of escape in case of emergencies and it is important to liaise with building controm for advice on balustrades and structral glass.

-Structural Stability: The balcony must be designed and constructed to withstand the required loads and forces, including wind loads and the weight of people and objects.
-Structural calculations and plans may need to be submitted for approval.
+With regard to structural stability the balcony must be designed and constructed to withstand the required loads and forces, including wind loads and the weight of people and objects.
+Structural calculations and plans may need to be submitted for approval and the balcony must comply with Approved Document A

 If you would like to find out more about how our Planning Consultancy and Architectural Design Services can work in perfect sync to achieve a successful outcome in the planning system please contact us and we will be only too happy to talk through any questions or development proposals you may have.